Lack of softball pitching limits can lead to serious injuries, experts say

 "People told me, 'Oh, you can pitch, you can pitch, you can pitch, you can pitch,' " said Diana Schraer, a 2004 Paramus High School graduate and member of The Record's all-decade team.
 "Then one day my arm went numb and I'm like, 'Oh, I guess I can't pitch anymore, right?' "

-She hadn't started pitching until seventh grade — late for most girls today — but her doctor told her too many pitches resulted in cubital tunnel syndrome that required major elbow surgery the summer after her junior year, before she rehabbed and returned to pitch in high school and college.
+She hadn't started pitching until seventh grade — late for most girls today — but her doctor told her too many pitches resulted in cubital tunnel syndrome that required major elbow surgery the summer after her junior year of high school.

 Schraer grew up like just about every North Jersey pitcher age 8 to 18.
 Her world was guided by this "safe and natural" idea that is the rationalization behind pitching one dominant girl multiple games in a day, multiple days in a row, on multiple teams in a season.